 “Oh,” said the doctor on television.
 “It’s just a strain.
 Nothing to worry about.”

 I always laugh, without much mirth when I hear that and you hear it often.
-If a bone isn’t broken, if your head hasn’t been bashed in, no one had a heart attack or brain aneurysm, it’s “No big deal.”
-Most people break.
+If a bone isn’t broken, if a head hasn’t been bashed in and no one had a heart attack or a brain aneurysm, it’s “No big deal.”

 You can’t wrap these human parts in plaster or whatever they are using these days because the parts to which they are attached have to move.
 You break a small bone in your foot — common among hikers, skaters, skiers, runners — and while you can put a boot on the foot or a brace on the knee, you can’t lock it in place.
 It has to move because there are attached things that need to move.